 For failures involving maintenance or outsourced services.

-We can help identify everyone responsible for your injury and hold them accountable.
-Schedule your free case review today to learn your next steps.
+We identify everyone responsible for your injury and hold them accountable.
+Schedule your free case review today to discuss your next steps.

 Not every medical error is considered malpractice under Indiana law.
 To have a valid hospital malpractice claim, your case must meet specific legal requirements that connect the hospital’s actions, or inaction, to your injury.
-This involves showing that the hospital failed to meet the accepted standard of care and that the breach directly caused medical harm.
+This involves proving that the hospital failed to meet the accepted standard of care and that this breach directly caused medical harm.

 A valid hospital malpractice claim generally requires proof of: